Skip to content

 git status

-If you have local modifications that conflict with the update:
+If you have local modifications that conflict with the update, stash them:

 Terminal window